What is Aboriginal Studies about?

 A clear understanding of Indigenous culture and contemporary issues is a valuable asset in today’s Australia.
 In a rapidly changing cultural environment, contributions to Aboriginal community development and equity are being made from an increasingly wide range of professional areas.
 Indigenous people have also been increasingly participating in the private sector, with Indigenous arts and tourism particular areas of growth.

 Employers depend on people who are effective communicators and decision-makers, with demonstrable skills in critical thinking, problem solving, research and investigation.
-These abilities are fundamental for graduates in Arts, Humanities and Social Sciences, which includes Aboriginal Studies.
+These abilities are fundamental for graduates in Humanities and Social Sciences, which includes Aboriginal Studies.

 - Advocacy and counselling